 We can now give a convenient sufficient condition for the real involutive walk to converge.
 The proof uses the generalization of the Perron-Frobenius Theorem to operators on Banach spaces.
-Let $\pi_x = C\vartheta_x$ be the invariant probability distribution given by Proposition 8.2.
+Let $\pi_x = A\vartheta_x$ be the invariant probability distribution obtained by normalizing θ .